MK2112/minicorpus/Readme.md

 - "Semantic Deduplication as Post-Processing for the distilled dataset", related to:
     - [SemDeDup: Data-efficient learning at web-scale through semantic deduplication (Abbas, et al. 2023)](https://arxiv.org/pdf/2303.09540)

-## Preparing for general Applicability
+## Preparing for general applicability

 The final step of the MiniCorpus project is to prepare the optimized pipeline for general applicability with the example of RefinedWeb.<br>
 The RefinedWeb dataset is a subset of the CommonCrawl dataset that was deduplicated.<br>